dgaydukov/cert-ocpjp11/files/ocpjp11.md

-mapping between logical and physical memory. so your program need not to care to work with main memory. so your program works with virtual memory just like with main memory, and in background os provide mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error if you work with c/c++ and use pointers then 2 cases are possible:
+mapping between logical and physical memory. so your program need not to care to work with main memory. so your program works with virtual memory just like with main memory, and in background os provide mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error also virtual memory gurantee that one program can't read from memory data from another program, otherwise program could hack each-other and cause trouble if you work with c/c++ and use pointers then 2 cases are possible:
 * if you running your program in os like windows/linux - for sure you are using virtual memory address space
 * if you run your program without os or you are writing ok kernel - then you would access physical memory directly